The Expert Guide to Buying Amazon Lightning Deals

 Watch the Lightning Deals

 You have the ability to watch Lightning Deals ahead of time and receive notifications as they go live.
-If you're not integrating that into your Amazon shopping strategy, you could be missing out on excellent deals.
-You can set up desktop notifications if you prefer to, but an even easier way to browse and set deals to "Watching" is through the Amazon app.
-Then, you'll receive notifications on your phone when the offers go live, and you can easily jump on the app and be ready to snap up a deal as soon as the discount begins.
+If you're not integrating that into your Amazon shopping strategy, you could be missing out on excellent offers.
+You can set up a watchlist on the desktop site if you prefer to, but an even easier way to browse and set deals to "Watching" is through the Amazon app.
+Then, you'll receive notifications on the app when the offers go live, and you can easily jump on and be ready to snap up a deal as soon as the discount begins.

 SEE ALSO: How Do I Find Amazon Coupons?